To provide medicines optimisations services and support the GPs and dispensary team at HMP Rochester.Main duties of the job

-- Certificate in Clinical Pharmacy or equivalent (or working towards)
+- Diploma in General Pharmacy Practice/Clinical Pharmacy/Mental Health or equivalent (or working towards)

 - Previous prison/hospital/community pharmacy experience in the UK

-- At least 2 years experience post registration of providing clinical services within prisons or hospitals
+- At least 2 years experience of providing clinical services within prisons or GP practices

 - Experience of providing clinical services to mental health or substance misuse patients